duarteocarmo/duarteocarmo.com/content/posts/107-retrospectiva-#9.md

 ## Using

 **<a href="https://huggingface.co/zai-org/GLM-5.2" target="_blank">GLM-5.2</a>**: Finally.
 An open-weights model that competes with the big frontier models.
 For the past weeks I've been using GLM-5.2 extensively.
 Through [OpenCode Go](https://opencode.ai/go) it starts at 5 USD/month.
-It's different than using your GPT 5.5 or Fable, but it good in the Open Source way.
+It's different than using your GPT 5.5 or Fable, but it feels good in the open-source way.
 I urge you to take it for a spin.
-It costs about one-fourth what Fable costs.
+It costs about one-fourth of what Fable costs.
 And it deals with 99% of issues Fable does.

 <center>
 <a href="{static}/images/107/glm-52.webp" target="_blank">